winklelo/hello-world/README.md

 # hello-world
-just a little step to git!
+Just to say hello to git.